Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

 In Section \ref{sec:2measures} we introduce the general framework that we will refer to to work with two financial markets.
 In Section \ref{sec:qCDS} we introduce some useful formulae and definitions to price multi currency credit default swaps.

-In Section \ref{sec:BK} we will model a stochastic hazard rate as a exponential Ornstein-Uhlenbeck process and the FX rate as a Geometric Brownian Motion (GBM) and we will consider the two driving diffusions to be correlated.
+In Section \ref{sec:BK} we will model a stochastic hazard rate as a {exponential Ornstein--Uhlenbeck} process and the FX rate as a Geometric Brownian Motion (GBM) and we will consider the two driving diffusions to be correlated.

 In Section \ref{sec:genFrame} we present our proposal to embed a factor devaluation approach onto the FX rate dynamics.
 This provides a way to extend the model shown in Section \ref{sec:BK}.